 To tip or not to tip?
 That is the question.
 It is always worthwhile to brush up on your destinations cultural etiquette which includes when, how much and how to tip.

-Hankering for that Christmas cherry pie in an American diner?
+Hankering for that pumpkin pie in an American diner?
 It’s polite to tip between 15 – 20% of your total bill.
 Parched and in need of an eggnog in South Africa (can neither confirm nor deny if eggnog can be found here)?
 Definitely leave a 10 – 15% tip for your service.
 Depending on your destination, tipping can very quickly add up so it is worthwhile including in your holiday budget.

 On the 11th day of Christmas, Travel Money Oz told me… to sell back leftover currency!

 Bringing foreign bank notes back home?
 Don’t save them for a rainy day!
 Instead sell them back for Aussie dollars and voila – some more cash to help ease those post-holiday blues (maybe buy another Christmas pudding?).